Morning Glow

-"Morning Glow" is a 1973 single released by Michael Jackson on the Motown label.
+"Morning Glow" is a 1973 single released by Michael Jackson on the Motown label and written by Stephen Schwartz.
 It was the singer's second single release from the album Music & Me.
 The song was not released as a single in the US.
 Meanwhile, it was released in United Kingdom, Ireland, Panama and Australia where it reached number 98.
 "Morning Glow" is a song from the musical Pippin.